pomponchik/fazy/README.md

 As you might guess from the size of the description, the most interesting type of scopes is the third - intermediate variables.
 The expected approach to determine the nesting of functions is an analysis of the source code.
 However, compiling a large amount of source code just to figure out which function wraps another one would be too costly.
 Therefore, in this case, a hack is used based on knowledge of how memory management occurs inside the interpreter.
 The fact is that the garbage collector knows about all the objects that exist in memory, as well as about the links between them.
 The function in which a particular frame of the call stack is executed can be found by requesting from the gc all objects containing references to it.
 After retrieving the function object, you can determine whether it is the parent of the currently executed one.
 To do this, you just need to compare their full names (qualnames) stored in the metadata of the functions.

+Another couple of words deserves a description of protection from a call with a template in the form of a variable.
+As you could already understand from the description above, by default you can call the function `f` only with a string literal as an argument.
+This is necessary to protect the string from attacks that allow arbitrary code to be executed.
+Checking whether a string is a literal and not a variable is performed by analyzing an abstract syntax tree (AST).
+Through the stack, we find the function in which the code is currently running.
+Next, we analyze this code in search of situations where the function `f` is called without a literal as an argument.
+If such a situation occurs at least 1 time in the line in which the code is currently being executed, we raise `SyntaxError`.
+However, it should be borne in mind that this protection cannot work in REPL, because there are difficulties in extracting the source code of the function for AST analysis.
+There were also problems with how to extract data about the module in which the code is executed, so the protection will not work in the global scope either.

 ## Limitations